lpcsmath/base64/README.md

 ### Exceptions

 The decoding operations perform several checks to validate the given data.
+The decoding operations only allow CR, LF and '%' as additional bytes in the encoded byte collection.
+The percent sign is allowed, because the byte collection will be validated before the percent decoding.
+CR and LF are allowed because of the MIME standard.

 The following code examples show the effect of decoding invalid data.

 ```